pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 )
 ```

-Now the question is, how do migrate `parentReducer` to a protocol conformance?
+Now the question is, how do we migrate `parentReducer` to a protocol conformance?

 This gives us an opportunity to improve the correctness of this code.
 It turns out there is a gotcha
 with the `optional` operator: it must be run _before_ the parent logic runs.
 If it is  not, then it